reymon359/how-to-live/advices/Question what you don't understand/index.md

 ---
-name: 'Question what you don't understand
+name: "Question what you don't understand"
-Categories: ['Learning', 'Communication', 'Asking']
+Categories: ['Learning', 'Communication', 'Asking', 'Knowledge']
 ---
 # Question what you don't understand

+Make sure you understand things correctly.

 Don't fear to question or ask for help about things you do not understand.

 If you are in the middle of a conversation, and you are not understanding something, ask it.
 Don't just nod your head and agree to everything.

-If you don't ask and go on with something you don't understand, it will be worse in the long term.
-Soon or later you will need to understand it.
+If you go on with something you don't understand without asking, it will be worse in the long term.
+Most of the time, soon or later, you will need to understand it.

-Don't feel embarrassed for what other people will think.
-Better to ask than say that you understand everything and fail later.
+Don't feel embarrassed about what other people will think.
+It is better to ask and understand something than to say you understand it and fail later.

 ## Quotes